 The pelvis is of great clinical significance as many issues or disorders can occur within.

-Pelvic fracture is usually associated with high energy blunt trauma, and it considered as a major issue in the emergency department, which must start immediately with Advanced Trauma Life Support (ATLS)
+Pelvic fracture is usually associated with high energy blunt trauma, and it is considered a major issue in the emergency department, which must start immediately with Advanced Trauma Life Support (ATLS)

 Pelvic inflammatory disease (PID) happens when the infection spreads to the internal reproductive organs in the female pelvis.
 Sexually transmitted diseases can spread through the cervix to tubes and ovaries leading to tubo-ovarian abscesses.
 The tubo-ovarian abscess is a surgical condition where the patient needs hospitalization for proper management.
 This usually leads to chronic pelvic pain and infertility.